 - Some crossings have amber and red warning lights.
-We must stop as soon as the lights come on, whether they are amber or red and not cross until the lights stop flashing there may be more than one train. - Some crossings have red and green lights.
+We must stop at the white line as soon as the lights show, whether they are amber or red.
+We must not cross until the lights stop flashing - there may be more than one train. - Some crossings have red and green lights.
 We must only cross when the green lights are showing.